Blake Shelton Opens CMT Music Awards With Sizzling Performances Of ‘Turnin’ Me On’

 Blake Shelton kicked off the 2018 CMT Music Awards with a sexy performance of his latest hit, ‘Turnin’ Me On’!
 Check out his epic opening right here!

-Blake Shelton, 41, rocked the CMT Music Awards stage with a sizzling performance of his hit, “Turnin’ Me On”!
-The country crooner opened the show with his guitar in hand to kick off the night.
+Blake Shelton, 41, rocked the CMT Music Awards stage with a sizzling performance of his hit, “Turnin’ Me On”! — A track from his sixth No. 1 album on the Top Country Albums chart, Texoma Shore.
+The country crooner — whose “I’ll Name The Dogs” is up for Male Video of the Year — is nominated for opened the show with his guitar in hand to kick off the night.
 He sounded incredible and didn’t miss a bit on stage.
 And, it didn’t hurt that he looked super hot on stage!
 Gwen Stefani, you’re one lucky lady! — See his performance, below!

-As for who else will take the stage? — Carrie Underwood is slated to perform, along with more of music’s finest stars including: Backstreet Boys, Blake Shelton, Jason Aldean, Kelly Clarkson, Florida Georgia Line, and Sam Hunt.
-And, did someone say duets? — Yes!
-Luke Bryan and Darius Rucker will team up together, while Jason Aldean and Charles Kelley will join forces.
-Last, but certainly not least, Dierks Bentley will hit the stage to perform alongside Brothers Osborne.
-Chris Stapleton, Kelsea Ballerini, Sam Hunt are all set to perform.
+The country music veteran entertained at the annual awards show after The Voice, where Blake is a judge, just needed its 14th season wrapped at the end of May.
+Although Blake didn’t win this season — because Kelly Clarkson killed it as a first-time coach — he definitely won our hearts at the CMA Music Awards!
+And, just hours before the show, Blake was a busy man.
+He joined Today‘s Hoda Kotb to co-host the morning show’s Fourth Hour right from Nashville.
+They hosted the show right from Blake’s 5-story Ole Red restaurant in Nashville.
+“I love you,” Blake told the new mother.
+He’s so charming, isn’t he!

 No thank you #BlakeShelton for yet another outstanding performance at the #CMTAwards! pic.twitter.com/0wy1NsA6oR